 - Communicate rules and behavioural limits and follow through on appropriate behavioural consequences.

-- Improve the quality of life for the persons served by attending to their physical environment.
+- Improve the quality of life for our young people by attending to their physical environment.

-- Monitor and work directly with the person served in all aspects of his/her life, i.e., liaise with parents and community groups.
+- Monitor and work directly with the youth in all aspects of their lives, i.e., liaise with parents and community groups.

-- Promote and safeguard persons’ served rights, interests and treatment by interceding on their behalf.
+- Promote and safeguard the rights, interests and treatment of the people we serve by interceding on their behalf.

-- Act as an avenue of recourse or grievance for the person served and represent his/her interests.
+- Act as an avenue of recourse or grievance for the youth and represent his/her interests.

-- In working with persons served, parents/guardians, co-workers, other professionals and the public, demonstrate appropriate conduct in terms of behaviour, appearance, and presentation and adhere to Agency expectations with regard to confidentiality.
+- In working with children, youth, parents/guardians, co-workers, other professionals and the public, demonstrate appropriate conduct in terms of behaviour, appearance, and presentation and adhere to Agency expectations with regard to confidentiality.

 - Attend to team responsibilities in terms of participation, communication, and demonstrating a positive attitude.